-PlacesForBikes is a data-driven approach to identifying the best U.S. towns for bicycling and rewarding those that are improving the fastest.
+The PlacesForBikes City Ratings offer a data-driven approach to identifying the best U.S. towns for bicycling and rewarding those that are improving the fastest.

-The ratings are based on five factors: Ridership, Safety, Network, Reach and Acceleration and includes publicly available data from government sources and new data gathered from our Community Survey, City Snapshots, and Bicycle Network Analysis tool (BNA).
-The first round of city ratings will be released in spring 2018.
+The ratings are based on five factors: Ridership, Safety, Network, Reach and Acceleration.
+It includes publicly available data from government sources and new data gathered from our Community Survey, City Snapshots, and Bicycle Network Analysis tool.

 The City Snapshot gathers data on a city’s existing bike network and planned improvements to provide a full picture of bicycling in the community.
-Cities and towns that complete Snapshots by January 19th, 2018 will receive a free bicycle network analysis.
+The City Snapshot survey is now closed but will open again September 2020.
+Click here to sign up.
 Here’s a PDF preview of the PlacesForBikes City Snapshot.
 Here’s how to convert centerline miles for varying types of infrastructure.

 The Community Survey asks questions such as how safe biking feels, whether it’s getting better, and about favorite places to ride in your hometown.
-The Community Survey is closed for 2017; it will open again in August 2018.
+Our next community survey will be live in Fall 2020.

-The Bicycle Network Analysis (BNA) helps communities assess the degree to which people can comfortably bike to the places they want to go.
-Learn more about the BNA here.
+The Bicycle Network Analysis helps communities assess the degree to which people can comfortably bike to the places they want to go.
+Its information comes from the OpenStreetMap.
+Learn more about the Bicycle Network Analysis here.